Andrew-Draganov/LASR_setup/README.md

 ## 1. Tmux Setup

-TMUX is great.
+Tmux is great.
 If you run experiments in the default terminal and ssh dies, your experiments die too!
-Tmux saves you here. **ALWAYS RUN EXPERIMENTS IN TMUX**
+Tmux saves you here.

 Here's a little tmux crash course: